Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 Like any AI of this type, FlexiCapture needs training by a database and with the help of an operator who indicates to the artificial intelligence where the particular data is in the image.
 Teaching in this way always happens in two stages.

 Firstly, we "throw" the invoice to OCR, verify and correct it, and finally forward it to AI.
-Secondly, the system operator must pair the data or improve recognition of the document in a special learning tool.
+Secondly, the system operator must pair the data or improve the document's recognition in a special learning tool.

-The tool is simple and effective — data can be selected both from the image level and from the level of read data.
-This allows you to quickly find errors and make corrections.
+The tool is simple and effective.
+Data can be selected both from the image level and from the level of read data, allowing you to find errors and make corrections quickly.

 The last stage allows the operator to choose which of the corrected invoices should be transferred for AI training.